-Pason's independent directors hold an in-camera meeting at which non-independent directors and members of management are not in attendance as part of every Board and committee meeting.
-The attendance of each director for all Board and committee meetings held in 2020 is disclosed under the heading Director Biographies.
+As part of every Board and Audit Committee meeting (and other committee meetings as needed), Pason's independent directors hold an in-camera session, during which non-independent directors and members of management are not in attendance.
+The attendance of each director for all Board and committee meetings held in 2021 is disclosed under the heading Director Biographies.